atcg/manderCap/README.md

 Final Manual Adjustment:
 ------------------------
-The target set in finalAssembly/finalTargetSetDepth5_atleast1SNP_min300bp_noMultiHSP_noNs.fasta contains 80 or the original OPA sequences.
+The target set finalAssembly/finalTargetSetDepth5_atleast1SNP_min300bp_noMultiHSP_noNs.fasta contains 80 of the original OPA sequences.
 We wish to reincorporate E15A3, as it was interesting in the previous analyses.
 It did not make it to the final target set in this analysis because it was not selected in the reciprocal